About

 Kim Hazen

-Iain Fraser, MBChB, D.Phil was appointed interim chief medical officer in March 2023.
+Iain Fraser, MBChB, D.Phil, was named Senior Vice President, Early Development in March 2024.
+Previously, Dr. Fraser served as our Interim Chief Medical Officer from March 2023 to March 2024.
 Dr. Fraser brings over two decades of experience advancing therapies through early- and late-stage development and possesses deep expertise in clinical development and regulatory affairs.
-He most recently served as vice president and clinical fellow atAlloVir, an Elevate Bio Company.
+He most recently served as Vice President and clinical fellow at AlloVir, an Elevate Bio Company.

 He previously held clinical development roles of increasing responsibility at Abide Therapeutics (acquired by Lundbeck in 2019) and Merck, where he led the first-in-human clinical trials of a range of compounds across therapeutic areas, and contributed to the development of Zepatier®, Zinplava™ and Recarbrio™, as well as the pediatric development of Januvia® and Maxalt®.